-After being awarded the Scout badge, there are six ranks in Boy Scouting that are to be earned sequentially no matter what age a boy joins the program.
+There are seven ranks in Boy Scouting that are to be earned sequentially no matter what age a boy joins the program.

 All requirements for Star, Life, and Eagle, except for those related to merit badges, must be fulfilled after the successful completion of a board of review for the previous rank.

 A Scout advances from Tenderfoot to Eagle by doing things with his patrol and troop, with his leaders, and on his own.
 A well-rounded and active unit program that generates advancement as a natural outcome should take boys to First Class in their first 12 to 18 months of membership.
-Advancement is a straightforward matter when the four steps or stages outlined below are observed and integrated into troop programming.
+Boy Scout advancement is a straightforward matter when the four steps or stages outlined below are observed and integrated into troop programming.
 The same steps apply to Varsity Scouting, or where members are qualified to continue with Boy Scout advancement in Venturing or Sea Scouts.
-In these cases, references to troops and various troop leaders would point to teams,crews, and ships, and their respective leaders.
+In these cases, references to troops and various troop leaders would point to teams, crews, and ships, and their respective leaders.

 The unit leader authorizes those who may test and pass the Scout on rank requirements.
-They might include his patrol leader, senior patrol leader, an assistant unit leader,another Scout, or the unit leader.
+They might include his patrol leader, senior patrol leader, an assistant unit leader, another Scout, or the unit leader himself.
 Merit badge counselors teach and test him on requirements for merit badges.

 When the board of review has approved his advancement, the Scout deserves recognition as soon as possible.
 This should be done at a ceremony at the next unit meeting.
-The certificate for his new rank may be presented later, during a formal court of honor.
+His achievement may be recognized again later, during a formal court of honor.

-After the Scout is tested and recognized, a well-organized unit program will help him practice his skills in different settings and methods: at unit meetings; through various activities and outings; by teaching other Scouts, enjoying games, and leading projects; and so forth.
+After the Scout is tested and recognized, a well-organized unit program will help him practice his skills in different settings and methods: at unit meetings, through various activities and outings, by teaching other Scouts, while enjoying games and leading projects, and so forth.
 These activities reinforce the learning, show how Scout skills and knowledge are applied, and build confidence.
 Repetition is the key; this is how retention is achieved.
 The Scout fulfills a requirement and then is placed in a situation where he has to put it to work.
 If he has forgotten what he learned, he may have to seek out a friend, leader, or other resource to help refresh his memory.
-As he does so,we are able to watch him grow.
+As he does so, we are able to watch him grow.

-Rank requirements for Varsity Scouts are the same as for Boy Scouts, except positions of responsibility are met in Varsity-specific roles that can be found in Boy Scout Requirements, No. 34765.
+Rank requirements for Varsity Scouts are the same as for Boy Scouts, except positions of responsibility are met in Varsity-specific roles that can be found in Boy Scout Requirements.
 Advancement is supervised not by adult leaders, but by a young man called an advancement program manager, with assistance from a team committee member.
-Methods for conducting boards of review are covered in "Boards of Review: An Overview for All Ranks," 188.8.131.52.
+Methods for conducting boards of review are covered in "Boards of Review: An Overview for All Ranks," 220.127.116.11.
 Council and district advancement committees should consult the Varsity Scout Guidebook, No. 34827, for a full understanding of how the program works.

 The Varsity Scout letter is available to Varsity Scouts and adult team leaders.
 Requirements include attendance at meetings and activities, active participation in high-adventure or sports programs, and living the Scout Oath and Scout Law.
 It can be worn on the Varsity Scout jacket or the merit badge sash.
 Gold bars may be added to signify additional letters earned.
 For more, see the Varsity Scout Guidebook, No. 34827.